bitrise-io/devcenter/docs/ios/code-signing.md

 the only thing what matters for Xcode when it tries to sign the app is to find a Certificate/Identity and Provisioning Profile pair which fulfills all the requirements listed above.

+!!! note "How to export your iOS Code Signing files"
+    If you need help with exporting your iOS Code Signing files, you can find a step-by-step guide with screenshots [on our old DevCenter](https://bitrise.readme.io/docs/provprofile-cert-export).

 ## How to make the process easier, more manageable?